Stairmaster Workout: Benefits and Drawbacks, and My Honest Experience

 1. Effective Cardiovascular Workout

-Stair training improves physical fitness, reduces the risk of heart disease, and makes everyday movement easier, as you can climb stairs more efficiently without feeling out of breath.
-This is especially important as you age, when maintaining mobility becomes increasingly critical.
+Stair training also makes everyday movement easier — you can climb stairs more efficiently without feeling out of breath.
+This becomes increasingly important as we age and maintaining mobility becomes more critical.

 2. Low-Impact Exercise

-This makes stair training a particularly good alternative form of cardiovascular exercise for people who can’t do running, and don’t like swimming or cycling, but still want to maintain their physical fitness while also being gentle on their joints.
+This makes stair training a practical alternative cardiovascular exercise for people who struggle with running but want to maintain fitness while reducing impact forces.

 3. Targets Multiple Muscle Groups

-Stair training loads several different muscle groups, especially the large muscles of the lower extremities, such as the gluteus maximus and calf muscles.
+Stair training loads several major muscle groups in the lower extremities, particularly the gluteus maximus and the calves.

 4. High Calorie Burn

-For an average person weighing about 70 kg, 8.6 METs corresponds to an energy expenditure of about 600 kilocalories per hour.
-So in practice, climbing stairs burns about 500–700 kilocalories per hour, depending on body weight, which is a very high energy expenditure in relation to time.
+For an average person weighing about 70 kg, this corresponds to approximately 500–700 kilocalories per hour, depending on body weight and exercise intensity.
+This is a high energy expenditure relative to the time invested.

 The Cons of StairMaster Training